Air Compressor monitoring system

 7. Multiple compressor controls in compressed air system

-Controls are linked together to form network controls in industries that need more than one compressor.
+Controls are linked together to form Profinet network controls in industries that need more than one compressor.
 One compressor assumes the role of the master and the others take on the functions of subordinates.

 The whole system is controlled by a master controller rather than individual compressor controls to control full load & part load operations.
 Data and commands are shared among sophisticated networked controls.